vsch/flexmark-java/assets/ideas/PositionList/Position-Lists.md

 }
 ```

-Similarly, `Position.previousIndex()` can be used to always insert elements at the head of the
+Similarly, `Position.getPreviousIndex()` can be used to always insert elements at the head of
-inserted range by using the returned previous position to add elements after its current
+the inserted range by using the returned previous position to add elements after its current
 position.

-#### add() - Insert After Current Position
+#### add() - Insert After current element

 To mimic the behavior of Java list's `add()`, position's add operation will always add an
-element at `nextIndex()`, effectively inserting an element after the current position.
+element at `getNextIndex()`, effectively inserting an element after the current position.

-#### add(offset, value) - Insert Before/After Current Position
+#### add(offset, value) - Insert Before/After current element

 For offsets <0 will add the element before the current position, with -1 being immediately
 before the current element, with each decrease in offset moving further towards index 0 in the